-Applicable to students admitted before Semester A 2022/23
+Applicable to students admitted before Semester A 2022/23 and in Semester A 2024/25 and thereafter

 To pass this course, students must obtain an aggregate mark of 40% and a minimum of 40% in written examination and in coursework activities i.e. tutorials and compulsory assignment.